 More About Us

 Susan Fluegel is the Rural Roots treasurer and enjoys playing with the website.
-I am a nutritional biochemist by night who loves to dig in the dirt during the day.
+She is a nutritional biochemist by night who loves to dig in the dirt during the day.
 Susan is also afraid one of her soil science professors will see this and remind her that it is soil NOT dirt that you dig in (Hi Bob and Jodi).

 Susan's passions include pollinator research, epigenetics, using diet and lifestyle to prevent disease and increase cognitive abilities, lecturing unsuspecting people about mitochondria and the health benefits of chocolate, sustainable agriculture, and big fat bumblebees.